APEC Schools: Educational programs

 APEC Schools offers Grade 7 to 12 (Junior to Senior high school) programs under the K–12 program set by the Department of Education.

 The school prepares its graduates for either higher education or employment through English mastery, technology immersion, and connection with employer partners.
 Students have access to tablets and Chromebooks which they use in their classes.

 Academic strands

-Accountancy, Business, and Management (ABM) and Science, Technology, Engineering, and Mathematics (STEM) are the available academic strands for Senior High School students.
+Accountancy, Business, and Management (ABM), Science, Technology, Engineering, and Mathematics (STEM), and Humanities and Social Sciences (HUMSS) are the available academic strands for Senior High School students.

 LifeLabs and Accelerated Career Experience

 LifeLabs and Accelerated Career Experience are APEC Schools-exclusive subjects.
 LifeLabs lets the students solve community problems and find solutions in the whole semester period through interviews and research.
 Accelerated Career Experience gives the Senior High Schools students a real-life working experience through APEC Schools' partner employers.

 Online learning programs

-In SY 2020–21, in response to the quarantine brought about by COVID-19, APEC Schools launched the APEC Agile Distance-learning program (Grades 7 to 12) and the APEC Flex Homeschool program (Grades 7 and 8).
+In SY 2020–21, in response to the quarantine brought about by COVID-19, APEC Schools launched the APEC Agile Distance-learning program (Grades 7 to 12).
 APEC Agile is a teacher-led learning program that has the ability to shift from online learning to blended learning to face-to-face learning.
-APEC Flex, on the other hand, is a parent-led 100% online homeschool program with regular support from Subject Matter Experts and Course Coordinators.
+APEC SmartClass, on the other hand, is a parent-led 100% online homeschool program with regular support from Subject Matter Experts and Course Coordinators.